What are Peer Support Professionals?

 Training with the Colorado Mental Wellness Network

 We are the leading peer-operated mental health organization in Colorado that offers this training!
 Who better to learn peer support than from real peers who are living what they teach?
-Our 73-hour curriculum is comprehensive, robust, and in-depth, originally developed with support from the International Association of Peer Supporters (iNAPS).
+Our 72-hour curriculum is comprehensive, robust, and in-depth, originally developed with support from the National Association of Peer Supporters (N.A.P.S.)

-Our training exceeds the competency standards established by the Colorado Behavioral Health Council and the International Credentialing and Reciprocity Consortium.
+Our training exceeds the competency standards established by the Substance Abuse and Mental Health Services Administration (SAMHSA), Colorado Behavioral Health Council and the International Credentialing and Reciprocity Consortium.
 Topics of training include trauma-informed support, self-care, ethics, communication skills, and resilience.
 Graduates are also qualified to sit for the IC&RC Certification Exam through the Colorado Providers Association (COPA).

 Please note: because of COVID-19, our training has been converted to a virtual format.
 Applicants MUST have reliable internet and some familiarity with computers as we will be using Zoom and Google applications.
-This is a synchronous training and participants will be expected to be present on-line from 8:30 – 5:00 on class days.
+Week two and three of training are synchronous and participants are expected to be present on-line from 8:30 – 5:00 on class days.
 For more information about our training and how to apply, please visit our application pages.

 Training Required to Become a Peer Support Specialist

 Most employers in Colorado require Peer Support Professionals/Peer Coaches to have training in a set of core competencies.
-The competencies were established by the Colorado Behavioral Health Council and the International Credentialing and Reciprocity Consortium.
+The competencies were established by the Substance Abuse and Mental Health Services Administration, the Colorado Behavioral Health Council and the International Credentialing and Reciprocity Consortium.
 Our training exceeds the standards set by these organizations.
 Training topics include:

 - Trauma-informed support